-Many employers hire seasonal workers to help them with increased customer demand during the holiday season.
-Other employers hire temporary and seasonal employees to cover for busy vacation times or for agriculture work when harvest rolls around.
+Many employers hire seasonal workers to help them with increased customer demand during the holiday or other high-traffic seasons.
+Other employers hire temporary and seasonal employees to cover for busy vacation times or agricultural work when harvest rolls around.

-Hiring employees for seasonal work is an opportunity for employers to get to know potential long-term employees.
+Hiring employees for temporary or seasonal work is an opportunity for employers to get to know potential long-term employees.
 It’s a chance to observe how well a potential employee adapts to your culture and interacts with your other employees and your customers.
 However, employers must understand laws pertaining to minimum wage, hours, and how these workers may impact employee-offered health care and other benefits.

 Classifying Seasonal Employees